perelgut/meeting-prep-agent/docs/HOW_TO_CREATE_YOUR_OWN_AI_AGENT.md

 ## You don't need a computer science degree.
 You don't need a startup.
 You don't even need a full week.
 You just need an idea and two days.

-*By a Senior Writer — The Atlantic*
+*By Claude.ai pretending to be a Senior Writer for The Atlantic*

 ---